jedwards222/cryptography/README.md

   ~ add in feature for user to create cipher alphabet file ~ try implementing FileChooser correctly
   ~ output results to an output file, allow for clearing of input file?
-  ~ Allow user to choose only one cipher result
+  ~ Additional cipher options
-  ~ Add additional cipher options -->
+  ~ Drivers for each cipher
+  ~ update README with instructions for the individual drivers ~ CustomDriver - properly output invalid alphabet message -->